 Three $8,000 grants for students who meet the following guidelines:

 - Enroll in our open campus program for three blocks, with at least two of the three blocks in Latin America – locations include Rio de Janeiro, Buenos Aires, and Santiago, Chile

 - Students may stay in a single Latin American location for all three blocks

 Two $8,000 grants for students who meet the following guidelines:

 - Enroll in our open campus program for three blocks, with at least one of the blocks in Cape Town

 - For the additional block locations, the student may choose from any of our other nine open campus locations

 CIEE Open Campus Grants

-Five grants for Spring 2019 students who meet the following guidelines:
+Five grants for semester students who meet the following guidelines: